Photography and Textiles by Gary Goldberg

 Many of Gary Goldberg’s photographs have been transformed into textiles using a dry felting process at Taller Afelpado, San Agustín Etla, in Oaxaca.
 Each textile is hand-made by a team of three artisans, often taking up to three weeks to complete.
 They dye the wool with natural pigments and recreate, on a large scale, the color fields and textures found in his work.
 Over the last six years, he has made many trips to Oaxaca and spent months involved with the textile creation process.
 This collaborative process is made possible by the expertise of the Taller staff.
 The results are faithful interpretations with their own, unique qualities such as relief and shadow.

-Join us in celebrating the work of Berkeley-based artist Gary Goldberg and his exhibit Oaxaca Variations.
-Explore the vivid colors and textures of Oaxaca through his photography and textiles.
-We’ll have a selection of wine, delicious hors d’oeuvres, a brief discussion with the artist, and lots of interesting conversations.
+We look forward to welcoming the community back into our offices for a reception celebrating the work of Berkeley-based artist Gary Goldberg and his exhibit Oaxaca Variations.
+We will be announcing the reception date once current health restrictions are eased.
+Until then, please explore the vivid colors and textures of Oaxaca through Gary’s photography and textiles below.
+When the time is right, we’ll gather to share a selection of wine, delicious hors d’oeuvres, a discussion with the artist, and lots of interesting conversations.

 click on images to enlarge